 Bad cutting boards are made out of materials like stone, glass and acrylic.
 Personally I can't believe they still sell these types of boards.
 If you have one I suggest you use it as a serving platter and call it a day.
 Not only will they dull your knives, but they are slippery and can cause your knife to slip on the blade as you cut.

-Sanitation - You should always clean your board after every use and dry it well.
-This will help stop odors and bacterial growth (Ooooh yuck, I know).
+You should always clean your board after every use and dry it well.
+This will help stop odors and bacteria from growing.
 You can easily wash your boards with soap and hot water.
 A squeeze of lemon will also keep your boards smelling fresh.
 When you are cutting raw or cooked meats a good scrub with diluted vinegar or bleach will do the trick at killing germs.

 To avoid cross contamination, use a separate board for vegetables and fruit and another for raw and cooked meats.
 When you are cooking, always prep and store veggie type foods before breaking out raw meat.
 This will cut out any chances of cross contamination in your kitchen.